anytizer/artwork-conversion/README.md

 # artwork-conversion
-An artwork conversion utility - a website for customer, developer and admin
+A communication tool for customer, developer and admin - to convert an artwork into website or software.